This article is brought to you in collaboration with Travelocity to celebrate their biggest sale of the year.

 Typically baked with 33 layers of phyllo dough, nuts and cinnamon as well as honey or syrup flavored with rose water, Greek baklava is difficult to resist.
 Between its enticing aroma and rich taste, baklava is easily our favorite dessert in Greece.

-Leave your perceptions about salad at home when you visit Greece.
+Leave your perceptions about Greek salad at home when you visit Greece.
 Greek salads known as horiatiki don’t include lettuce.
 Instead, these rustic salads feature a bounty of local ingredients like tomato, cucumber, onion, feta cheese and olives finished with oregano, salt and olive oil.

 In many countries, salads are considered ‘diet’ food for those looking to lose weight.
 This is not the case in Greece where it’s a pleasure to eat a colorful salad filled with ripe tomatoes, kalamata olives and slabs of briny feta.
 The best horiatiki salads add paximadia or twice-baked barley rusks similar to crunchy croutons but larger.